dxpool/ssv-dvt-tool/README.md

 # DxPool Key Gen
-DxPool Key Gen is a GUI application providing functionality to the [staking-deposit-cli](https://github.com/ethereum/staking-deposit-cli).
+DxPool Key Gen is a GUI application providing functionality to the [ethstaker-deposit-cli. ](https://github.com/eth-educators/ethstaker-deposit-cli).
 It is a React app running in Electron.
 See `src/electron/` for the simple electron app and `src/react/` for where the magic happens.

 ## Environment Configuration & Dependencies
 Prior to running Dxpool Key Gen a few dependencies need to be installed.